-The Offering Common stock being offered by the selling stockholder 3,774,122 shares Common stock outstanding 18,880,054 (as of December 17, 2015) Use of proceeds The selling stockholder will receive all of the proceeds from the sale of the shares offered for sale by it under this prospectus.
+18,880,054 (as of December 17, 2015) Common stock outstanding

+Use of proceeds

+The selling stockholder will receive all of the proceeds from the sale of the shares offered for sale by it under this prospectus.
 We will not receive proceeds from the sale of the shares by the selling stockholder.
 However, we may receive up to \$15 million in proceeds from the sale of our common stock to the selling stockholder under the common stock purchase agreement described below.
 Any proceeds from the selling stockholder that we receive under the purchase agreement are expected be used for working capital and general corporate purposes.

-NASDAQ Capital Market Symbol BIOC Risk Factors Investing in our securities involves a high degree of risk.
-You should carefully review and consider the "Risk Factors" section of this prospectus for a discussion of factors to consider before deciding to invest in shares of our common stock.
+NASDAQ Capital Market Symbol BIOC

+Risk Factors Investing in our securities involves a high degree of risk.
+You should carefully review and consider the "Risk our common stock.

+Factors" section of this prospectus for a discussion of factors to consider before deciding to invest in shares of

 On December 21, 2015, we entered into a common stock purchase agreement (referred to in this prospectus as the "Purchase Agreement"), with Aspire Capital Fund, LLC, an Illinois limited liability company (referred to in this prospectus as "Aspire Capital" or the "selling stockholder"), which provides that, upon the terms and subject to the conditions and limitations set forth therein, Aspire Capital is committed to purchase up to an aggregate of \$15 million of our shares of common stock over the approximately 30-month term of the Purchase Agreement.
 In consideration for entering into the Purchase Agreement, concurrently with the execution of the Purchase Agreement, we issued to Aspire Capital 165,000 shares of our common stock as a commitment fee (referred to in this prospectus as the "Commitment Shares").
 Upon execution of the Purchase Agreement, the Company agreed to sell to Aspire Capital 625,000 shares of common stock at \$1.60 per share for proceeds of \$1,000,000 (referred to in this prospectus as the "Initial Purchase Shares").
-Concurrently with entering into the Purchase Agreement, we also entered into a registration rights agreement with Aspire Capital (referred to in this prospectus as the "Initial Purchase Shares").
-Concurrently with entering into the Purchase Agreement, we also entered into a registration statements, including the registration statement"), in which we agreed to file one or more registration statements, including the registration statement of which this prospectus is a part, as permissible and necessary to register under the Securities Act of 1933, as amended, or the Securities Act, the sale of the shares of our common stock that have been and may be issued to Aspire Capital under the Purchase Agreement.
+Concurrently with entering into the Purchase Agreement, we also entered into a registration rights agreement with Aspire Capital (referred to in this prospectus as the "Registration" Rights Agreement"), in which we agreed to file one or more registration statements, including the registration statement of which this prospectus is a part, as permissible and necessary to register under the Securities Act of 1933, as amended, or the Securities Act, the sale of the shares of our common stock that have been and may be issued to Aspire Capital under the Purchase Agreement.